-During a record-breaking winter weather emergency in Memphis, stakeholders met daily to ensure the needs of individuals and families experiencing homelessness were met.
-The coordinated response ensured that up to 200 individuals per night could access the City's three Warming Centers, and an additional 105 individuals, including 34 children, were provided with hotel stays to remain safe and connected with case management services.
-CAFTH has been working with the City of Memphis Office of Emergency Management (OEM) and the City of Memphis Fire Department (FD) to develop a Thermal Emergency Plan.
+During peak Covid times, stakeholders from all levels of the public and private sector met daily to ensure the needs of individuals and families experiencing homelessness were met.
+This group continues to meet monthly to assess the community's public health needs and coordinated responses.
+In 2022, shelter provider Hospitality Hub served as the CoC's only warming center.
+Due to unexpected and lengthy freezing events, the City of Memphis opened additional shelter space at two community centers to assist Hospitality Hub in meeting the need.
+The coordinated response ensured that up to 200 individuals per night could access Warming Centers.
+CAFTH has been working with the City of Memphis Office of Emergency Management (OEM) to develop a comprehensive Thermal/Cooling Emergency Plan.
 We will continue to communicate with homeless and housing service providers when Warming Centers will open as soon as the decision is made.
-CAFTH partners with the City of Memphis OEM and FD to provide ongoing emergency shelter availability updates, and information about housing and homeless service organizations who are able to help staff Emergency Warming Centers.
-CAFTH is gathering feedback from partners to propose an amended Thermal Emergency Plan.
-This plan would allow CAFTH and partners to respond faster to extreme weather situations and specify a detailed plan with the support of our providers, in which we hope to further ensure those who are unhoused remain safe and receive specialized care.
+CAFTH continues to partner with the City of Memphis OEM and FD to provide ongoing emergency shelter availability updates, and information about housing and homeless service organizations who are able to help staff Emergency Warming Centers.